Mental Health and The Black/African American Community

 Treatment Issues Among African Americans

-There are many obstacles for treatment among African Americans for mental illness.
+There are many obstacles to treatment among African Americans for mental illness.

 Historically, African Americans have received “worse access to care, lower quality of care, and poorer health outcomes” than the rest of the country.
 This means they are more likely to die from treatable health conditions than anyone else.
 This was one of the compelling reasons for the implementation of the Affordable Care Act.
 It was an effort to “close the equity gap for Black Americans.”